 Heat Protection Policies

-Enact specific policies requiring platforms to provide cooling accessories, mandatory breaks, and compensatory pay for delivery workers during extreme heat waves, based on guidelines from labor departments.
-Considering the heatwave situation, Zomato recently urged its customers to avoid ordering food during peak afternoon unless “necessary”.
+Implement specific policies for the platforms to offer cooling accessories, mandatory breaks, and compensatory pay to delivery workers during extreme heat waves, as per the guidelines of the labor department.
+Referring to the situation caused by the heatwave, Zomato recently appealed to its customers not to order food during the peak afternoon unless “necessary”.

 Conclusion

 As India’s gig economy continues to grow, it is essential to address the pressing issues faced by gig workers.
-Thus, effective regulatory frameworks, social security inclusion, and fair pay practices are critical steps towards ensuring their dignity and welfare.
-For UPSC aspirants, understanding these dynamics is crucial.
-As future policymakers, you will play a vital role in shaping a more equitable and sustainable gig economy.
+Thus, Issues would have to be addressed in such workers, like effective regulatory frameworks, inclusion of social security, and fair practices on pay.
+For the UPSC aspirants, it forms an important dynamic.
+Being policymakers of tomorrow, you shall play an active role in structuring a more equitable and sustainable gig economy.